 In connection with its opinion, Eight Advisory provided interim valuation reports to the Cnova transaction committee as of May 11, 2016 (which is referred to as the "May 11 interim valuation report") and July 30, 2016 (which is referred to as the "July 30 interim valuation report"), as well as the August 8 final valuation report.
-The following summaries of the May 11 interim valuation report and the July 30 interim valuation report are qualified in their entirety by reference to the full text of the reports, which are included as Exhibits (c)(6) and (c)(7) to the Transaction Statement with the permission of Eight Advisory and are incorporated herein by reference.
+The following descriptions are summaries of the material information included in the May 11 interim valuation report and the July 30 interim valuation report, which are included as Exhibits (c)(6) and (c)(7) to the Transaction Statement with the permission of Eight Advisory and are incorporated herein by reference.
+Cnova shareholders are are urged to read the May 11 interim valuation report and the July 30 interim valuation report in their entirety because they contain information that is not included in this supplemental information statement.